srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_cots/source/index.rst

   * user_db.csv

-The enb.conf and epc.conf files will need to be edited such that the MCC & MNC values are the same as those associated with the SIM/ USIM.
+The enb.conf and epc.conf files will need to be edited such that the MCC & MNC values match those of the USIM.
 The rr.conf needs to be updated to add the NR cell.
 The user_db.csv file needs to be updated so that it contains the credentials associated with the USIM card being used in the UE.

 An APN will also need to be added to the COTS UE to allow it to access the internet.
-This is created from the UE and reflected in the EPC config file.
+This is reflected in the EPC config file.

 The configuration files used for this example set-up are attached above for reference.
-Users will have to edit the relevant fields so that their COTS UE will be supported by the network.
+Users may need to edit the relevant fields so that their specific COTS UE will be supported by the network.

 Add APN to COTS UE
 ==================

-To add an APN to the UE navigate to the Network settings for the SIM being used.
+To add an APN to the UE, navigate to the Network settings for the USIM being used.
 From here an APN can be added, usually under ``Access point names``.
-Create a new APN with the name and APN ``test123``, as shown in the following figure.
+Create a new APN with the name and APN ``test123``, as shown below.

 	.. image:: .imgs/apn_ue.jpg
 		:align: center
 		:height: 500px

-All of the other settings can be left on the default options.
-The name of the APN here does not actually matter, so long as the naming is consistent between the UE and the EPC.
+All other settings can be left on the default options.
+The name of the APN here does not actually matter, as long as the naming is consistent between the UE and the EPC.

 srsENB
 ======